Phinbo/ChessGame/README.md

 ## Known Bugs
 1. starting a game, then creating a new one by changing game settings or pressing 'update' does not change whos move is next.
+2. sometimes a pawn can have its "hasMoved" value become inaccurate after some combination of en passant, undoing and redoing.